ckoever/micropython-firebase-realtime-database/README.md

   ```
   ![image](https://user-images.githubusercontent.com/77546092/114471016-30e98a00-9bf0-11eb-90ec-baec7f10e03c.png)
   - Optional run in the background with the keyword `bg`.
   - Set socket id with the keyword `id`.
 This makes it possible to establish multiple connections to the server instead of just one.
-Recommended if you know what you are doing, only makes sense if the command is running in the background.
+Make sure the command runs in the background.
 (Example at get)
-  - 🆕 Set an callback function after patching the `DATA`.
+  - Set an callback function after patching the `DATA`.
 ### addto --------------------------------------
 ```python
 firebase.addto(PATH, DATA, DUMP=None, bg=True, id=0, cb=None)